Qualified and Accessible Faculty

 Solid cost savings is one of the major benefits of attending a community college.
 The low tuition cost makes a quality education available to many who may not have had access in the past.
 One semester of tuition at MCC is less than the price of a good computer system.
 And, for students in need of assistance, financial aid, grants and scholarships are available too!

 Many people who began their higher education at a community college have gone on to make significant contributions and to achieve recognition in a variety of fields.
 Many leaders in communications, government, entertainment, business, and sciences were once community college students.
 The education they received prepared them for the changing world in which they live today.

 We hope that you can see the many benefits of attending Manchester Community College, and recognize that MCC’s faculty and staff are committed to your college success.
 Applications are being accepted from new students now .
 Students can apply online at http://my.commnet.edu or obtain an application by contacting the Admissions office at 860-512-3210 for more information.
 You could be on your way to a new future starting today.

 Come to Campus

-Admissions Information Sessions will be held on most Tuesday evenings, 5:30 p.m.-6:30 p.m. in the Community Commons room in the Great Path Academy building.
+Admissions and Financial Aid Information Sessions will be held on most Tuesday evenings, 5:30 p.m.-6:30 p.m. in the Community Commons room in the Great Path Academy building.
 See the Admissions page for the current schedule.

-Open campus tours are held most Wednesdays at 3 p.m.
+Open campus tours are held on Thursdays at 3 p.m.
 Tours leave promptly from the Admissions office, in the Student Services Center, L156.